coinbase/tg-trading-bot/README.md

 ## Feature requests

-If there is specific functionality you'd like to see in the CDP SDK that is missing, please [file it as an issue](https://github.com/coinbase/tg-trading-bot/issues) in this repository, and we will get back to you as soon as possible.
+If there is specific functionality you'd like to see in the CDP SDK that is missing, please [file it as an issue](https://github.com/coinbase/coinbase-sdk-nodejs/issues), and we will get back to you as soon as possible.

 You can also contact us via the [CDP SDK Discord Channel](https://discord.com/channels/1220414409550336183/1232677295546957919).